remix-run/remix-website/data/posts/remix-i18n.md

 ### Accept-Language header or Navigator.languages

-This approach is based on the language settings of the browser.
+This approach is based on the language settings of your browser.
 It's more accurate than using the location of the IP address.
 This approach provides the user's preferred language information, but users cannot switch languages from the UI.

 ### Identifiers in URLs